 Financial recovery for automobile collision injuries can be difficult.
 If you have been seriously injured because of another driver’s negligence, it can be difficult to determine the amount of money available to cover your medical bills and to compensate you for the pain and suffering you have suffered–and likely will continue to suffer.
 Generally, there are four practical sources for payment depending on the circumstances.
 Contact one of our professional St. Louis car accident lawyers for help today and continue reading.

 Every motorist in Missouri is required to have automobile liability insurance.
 The minimum bodily injury coverage is $25,000.00, but policies offering far more coverage are available.
 Insurance coverage for commercial vehicles can exceed $1,000,000.00.
 Some drivers also carry an umbrella insurance policy that applies to damages exceeding the motor-vehicle policy limit.
 You will need a seasoned personal injury attorney to ascertain the available coverage.

 Uninsured Motorist Insurance

-While the law requires all motorist to carry liability insurance, unfortunately, many drivers operate their vehicles without any such coverage.
-This situation is more common that you might expect, and if you’re injured by an uninsured motorist, you will be seeking recovery from uninsured motorist coverage through your own automobile policy.
+While the law requires all motorists to carry liability insurance, unfortunately, many drivers operate their vehicles without any such coverage.
+This situation is more common than you might expect, and if you’re injured by an uninsured motorist, you will be seeking recovery from uninsured motorist coverage through your own automobile policy.
 All automobile insurance policies sold in Missouri are required to include at least $25,000.00 in uninsured motorist coverage.
-As with liability insurance, additional coverage can be purchased for additional premium.
-Often uninsured motorist coverage is the only source of recovery, so being well protected in this category is often a smart move.
+As with liability insurance, additional coverage can be purchased for an additional premium.
+Often uninsured motorist coverage is the only source of recovery, so being well-protected in this category is often a smart move.